Mourad-Tiferras/my_42/Born2beroot/README.md

 ## Complete Guide

-There is a many tutorial hell that can guide you to set-up (make sure you understand each step before executing): [https://noreply.gitbook.io/born2beroot]
+There is a many tutorial hell that can guide you to set-up your VM (make sure you understand each step before executing)

 ## Debian Version